ishapiro/aireview/README.md

    - Use wildcards in Supabase, exact URLs in Google Cloud
    - Check environment variables are set correctly

-### Debugging Tips

-- Check browser console for configuration warnings
-- Use server console logs for API debugging
-- Test authentication flows in both development and production
-- Verify all environment variables are properly set
+5. **`[unimport] failed to find "useSupabaseSession"` Error**:
+   - This occurs due to Nuxt's auto-import instability with Supabase
+   - Solution: Use the `clientOptions` configuration shown in the Supabase Configuration section
+   - Alternative: Clear Nuxt cache with `npx nuxi cleanup`

 ### Supabase Dependency Issues

-If you encounter issues with Supabase dependencies or module conflicts, use this solution:
+If you encounter issues with Supabase dependencies or module conflicts:

 ```bash
 # 1. Remove node_modules and lock file to prevent conflicts